-- Transportation needs and gaps arise from a variety of factors, including geographic barriers, the high cost of housing and transportation, worker access to vehicles, and a lack of alternatives to single-occupancy vehicle use. - Most rural workers travel to the Glens Falls area; however a significant number of workers travel within the region to other rural areas or outside the region to other urban centers such as Rutland, Bennington, Saratoga Springs, and the greater capital district. - Employers and business leaders have faced difficulties with attracting and retaining workers due to transportation issues; some efforts to address these issues on a piecemeal basis have met with limited success. - Traditional public transit systems will not be able to meet the demand of rural transportation; alternative transportation modes and new technologies may be able to address certain gaps. - There is no one-size-fits-all approach which will work for the entire region.
+- Transportation needs and gaps arise from a variety of factors, including geographic barriers, the high cost of housing and transportation, worker access to vehicles, gaps in the existing public transportation network and service, and a lack of alternatives to single-occupancy vehicle use. - Most rural workers travel to the Glens Falls area; however a significant number of workers travel within the region to other rural areas or outside the region to other urban centers such as Rutland, Bennington, Saratoga Springs, and the greater capital district. - Employers and business leaders have faced difficulties with attracting and retaining workers due to transportation issues; some efforts to address these issues on a piecemeal basis have met with limited success. - Traditional public transit systems will not be able to meet the demand of rural transportation; alternative transportation modes and new technologies may be able to address certain gaps. - There is no one-size-fits-all approach which will work for the entire region.
 Public-private transportation solutions could be developed to meet the specific needs of discrete locations. - High priority areas for potential pilot programs have been identified with a focus on the Village of Granville and the hamlet of Warrensburg.
-Additional priority areas may also have feasible potential for solutions depending on community and employer buy-in.
+Additional priority areas may also have feasible potential for solutions depending on community and employer buy-in. - Local land use and development decisions do not always take into account transportation needs.